HewlettPackard/ezdemo/README.md

 Deployment uses EU-WEST-2 region on AWS, UK South region on Azure.

 For AWS:
-Edit ./aws/variables.tf to update region, az and az_id parameters.
+Edit ./aws/variables.tf to update region, and az parameters.

 For Azure:
 Edit ./azure/variables.tf to update region parameter.